|Main Page||Future World||World Showcase|

 The theater seats are quite honestly are the most comfortable ride vehicle seats in any attraction.
 They are very similar to slightly reclined lawn chairs, with a mesh seat and back, and are perfect for this attraction.
 They are also somewhat wider and larger than ride seating in most amusement park attractions.
 Safety is provided by a simple lap belt restraint, leaving you with a comfortable, free feeling as the ride begins.

 As the camera banks and turns through the scenery, your moving theater also banks and turns...In fact, each individual seat moves, banking you left and right, and angling up and down, in perfect synchronization with the camera angle on the screen.
-It truly does leave you feeling as though you were hang gliding over California's most breathtaking vistas.
+It truly does leave you feeling as though you were hang gliding over the world's most breathtaking vistas.

 Soarin' is infamous for its lengthy standby wait times.
 (DIS Tip: Make a FastPass+ reservation for this attraction.
 Standby lines get very long very quickly.)
 Disney uses interactive technology to make the wait in the standby line enjoyable.
 There are large overhead screens with interactive 'video games'.
 Similar to the Nintendo Wii, the players' physical movements dictate the direction of the game.
 One game has guests directing a bird through a forest.
 You'll hear "lean left, lean right" as everyone tries to help.
 At times the group becomes so engrossed that they don't realize the line has moved.